Infinity12306/PointSieve/README.md

 pip install -r requirements.txt pip install -e .
 ```

+For reference, we used Python 3.11, PyTorch 2.4.1, and a CUDA 12.4 environment throughout the experiments.

 SpatialLM 1.1 uses Sonata sparse operators.
 Install matching wheels for `spconv`, `torch-scatter`, `torchsparse`, and `flash-attn` in the same environment.
 Their versions depend on the local PyTorch/CUDA build; the upstream [SpatialLM installation guide](https://github.com/manycore-research/SpatialLM#installation) is the reference for these compiled dependencies.